frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 ## Torque and Speed

-Before learning more about power transmissions, you'll first need to understand torque and speed.
-If you've taken a physics class before, this should be very straight forward.
-In this stage, you won't delve into calculating optimal power transmission ratios or performing power calculations.
-Neither will you learn many of the technical details of power transmissions; instead, you'll just focus on how to CAD them.

-When designing power transmissions, there are two interlinked quantities that we are trying to modify: torque and speed.
+When designing power transmissions, there are two interlinked quantities that we are trying to modify: torque and speed.If you've taken a physics class before, this should be very straight forward.
 Torque refers to the rotational force applied to an object, while speed denotes how quickly that object rotates.

 !!!
 Note
     Speed and torque are inversely related in mechanical systems.
 This means that as one increases, the other decreases, and vice versa.
 For example, if speed is decreased by 4x, torque is increased by 4x.

 Gears, sprockets, and chain all tradeoff speed for torque (and vice versa) by changing the size of the transmission components.

+In this stage, you'll focus on the basics of power transmissions, with an emphasis on how to create them in CAD.
+While you won't be calculating optimal power transmission ratios or exploring advanced technical details, you'll gain a solid foundation to build upon.

 ## Types of Power Transmissions